getian107/PRScs/README.md

 - BETA_STD (optional): If True, return standardized posterior SNP effect sizes (i.e., effect sizes corresponding to standardized genotypes with zero mean and unit variance across subjects).
 If False, return per-allele posterior SNP effect sizes, calculated by properly weighting the posterior standardized effect sizes using allele frequencies estimated from the reference panel.
 Default is False.

 - WRITE_PSI (optional): If True, write variant-specific shrinkage estimates.
 Default is False.

+- WRITE_POSTERIOR_SAMPLES (optional): If True, write all posterior samples of beta after thinning.
+Default is False.

 - SEED (optional): Non-negative integer which seeds the random number generator.